Capability

 Zinc-nickel is the go-to finish when severe-duty corrosion performance, abrasion resistance, and threaded-component reliability all matter on the same part.

-- Brake lines and fuel lines — tubular components that need 1,000+ hr corrosion life under-vehicle
+- Coolant and oil lines — tubular components that need 1,000+ hr corrosion life under-vehicle

 - Fasteners — high-strength bolts and nuts (Class 10.9, 12.9) where corrosion and hydrogen embrittlement both need to be controlled